 Puppymill Fact of Life:

-Much as we may like to, we cant just shut em all down.
+Much as we may want to, we cant just shut em all down.

 We cannot outlaw businesses who are operating within the parameters of the law,